Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 Software used:
 * R libraries: tidyverse, stringr, patchwork

 ### 6.1.
+Total number of genomes as a function of sequencing depth
+* See 5.1. `code/summarize_mag_cov_counts.R` was used both for the 5.1 and 6.1 analysis

+### 6.2.
 Analyzed the recovery of the LFS and photosynthetic partner MAGs as a function of sequencing depth
 * Used `code/recovery_myco_photo_MAGs.R`
 * Used the functional assignments from `results/tables/MAG_confirmed_roles_bwa.tsv`
 * Two versions of the analysis: